JoelPerren/Fore-TNDSParser/README.md

 Each row of a given .csv file represents one vehicle journey in the timetable.
 Each cell of the row contains the ATCO Code of a bus stop and the time at which the bus is scheduled to arrive at the bus stop in parenthesis.

 ## Usage
+Edit the XML and OUTPUT global variables to the correct file paths.
+XML should point to the folder containing the .xml files to be parsed; OUTPUT should point to the folder where the .csv files should be written.

 Run the script using Python 3.

 *Python Fore-TNDSParser.py*